 Parenting Ideas Club is a subscription-based site offering articles, videos and tips for parents.
 The main goal of the site is to encourage users to take up a monthly or yearly membership.
 Once a user provides their email address - for example through the free trial or ‘contact us’ forms - they are sent a drip campaign of emails to highlight features of the site and direct them to relevant information based on their on-site activities.
 Then, when they sign up as a member, they receive emails tailored to particular attributes (such as their child’s age and gender) to enhance their experience of the site and entice them to re-subscribe.

-Parenting Ideas Club presents a number of opportunities for users to submit their email address, including a pop-up screen that appears when you begin to navigate out of the site.
+Users are presented with a number of opportunities to submit their email, including a pop-up screen when you begin to navigate out.

 Kentico – Powering website personalisation